 A logo must be versatile, considering the almost innumerable platforms available today and those that will be available in the future.
 It must work in both Raster (Bitmaps, JPEG, PNG) format as well as Vector (EPS, Illustrator, CorelDraw) format.
 It must be useable in the smallest size (100px X 100px) and well as on the largest size (100ft X 100ft).

 A logo must be audience appropriate to the segment in which the business operates.
-Choosing fonts or colors that either conflict with the category or trivialise the solution in the minds of the customer is never a good idea.
+Choosing fonts or colors that either conflict with the category or trivialize the solution in the minds of the customer is never a good idea.
 Sure, the logo can go against the grain, but always err on the side of caution.

 A logo must be timeless in its design.
 Relying on “Trends” is a surefire way of having to redesign the logo within 18 - 24 months.
 If that does not deter from following a trend then consider the possibility of losing any brand traction and equity that your business builds between the two redesigns.
 Startup businesses that usually prefer online image banks that offer logos are usually victims to logo trends.